 Once war has claimed its blood price of victims, these same intellectuals will revert to their default, mindless, middle-of-the-road mediocrity.
 They could not, to save their lives, describe what possessed them to turn into such blaring warmongers.
 Their recall of this transformation will leave them speechless.
-Quietly, they will forget their exalted fugue—as if it had never happened.
+Quietly, they will let drop their exalted fugue — as if it had never happened.

-The only practical outcome of each communist revolution has been a traumatic transformation of feudal societies based on subsistence agriculture, into well-armed military-industrial states that could hold their own against any aggressor.
-Otherwise, feudal states could never defend themselves against industrialized nations that had nurtured their weapon technologies at long and bloody leisure.
+The only practical outcome of each communist revolution has been a traumatic transformation of a feudal society based on subsistence agriculture into a well-armed military-industrial state that could hold its own against any aggressor.
+Otherwise, post-feudal states could never defend themselves against industrialized nations that had nurtured their weapon technologies at long and bloody leisure.

-Western colonial expansion was based on the military imbalance between industrial states, on one hand, and feudal societies and pre-feudal peoples on the other.
+The colonial expansion of the Western World was based on the military imbalance between industrial states on one hand, and feudal societies and pre-feudal peoples on the other.
 Pampered feudal dynasties and their military elites were too busy suppressing local revolts and peripheral native uprisings.
 They never developed a good defense against better-armed Western armies.
 Subsistence feudalism never produced the vast economic surplus, the despised and under-employed workforce and the smokestack industries those armies required.
-Yet – at tremendous sacrifice and virtually overnight – Communist states managed to produce those things quite reliably, then checkmated Western aggressors from any provenance.
+Yet – at tremendous sacrifice and virtually overnight – Communist states managed to produce those things quite reliably, then checkmated Western aggressors regardless of their provenance.